 We produce specialty alcohols, fuel-grade ethanol and essential ingredients, focusing on four key markets: Health, Home & Beauty; Food & Beverage; Essential Ingredients; and Renewable Fuels.
-Products for the Health, Home & Beauty market include specialty alcohols used in mouthwash, cosmetics, pharmaceuticals, hand sanitizers, disinfectants and cleaners.
+Products for the Health, Home & Beauty markets include specialty alcohols used in mouthwash, cosmetics, pharmaceuticals, hand sanitizers, disinfectants and cleaners.
 Products for the Food & Beverage markets include grain neutral spirits, or GNS, used in alcoholic beverages and vinegar as well as corn germ used for corn oils.
-Products for Essential Ingredients markets include dried yeast, corn gluten meal, corn gluten feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
+Products for Essential Ingredients markets include dried yeast, corn protein meal, corn protein feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
 We also sell yeast for human consumption.
-Our Renewable Fuels products include fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.
+Our products for the Renewable Fuels markets include fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.

 We produce our alcohols and essential ingredients at our production facilities described below.
-Our production facilities located in Illinois are in the heart of the Corn Belt, benefit from low-cost and abundant feedstock and enjoy logistical advantages that enable us to provide our products to both domestic and international markets via truck, rail or barge.
+Our production facilities located in Illinois are in the heart of the Corn Belt, benefit from relatively low-cost and abundant feedstock and enjoy logistical advantages that enable us to provide our products to both domestic and international markets via truck, rail or barge.
 Our production facilities located in Oregon and Idaho are near their respective fuel and feed customers, offering significant timing, transportation cost and logistical advantages.

-Our production facilities were operating for all of the first quarter except our Magic Valley production facility in Idaho, which we temporarily hot-idled on January 1, 2023 due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of our new high protein systems.
+Our production facilities were operating for all of the first quarter except our Magic Valley plant in Idaho, which we temporarily hot-idled in January 2023 due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of our new high protein systems at the plant.
 The facility was restarted in April 2023.
 All of our production facilities are currently operating.
 As market conditions change, we may increase, decrease or idle production at one or more operating facilities or resume operations at any idled facility.

-Annual Alcohol Production

-Сарас eity

-(estimated, i n gallons)
+Annual Alcohol Capac (estimated, i eity

 Fuel-Grade Specialty

 Production Facility Location Ethanol Alcohol

 Pekin Campus Pekin, IL 110,000,000 140,000,000

 Magic Valley Burley, ID 60,000,000

 Columbia Boardman, OR 40,000,000